dan-mihai-filipescu/eliLaBr/README.md

   #/run/beamOn #(int)NumberOfEvents
   ```

   **Important note**: the **eliLaBr** code generate the initial seeds of the Monte Carlo simulation based on the computer clock information colected when simulation starts, thus the simulation results cannot be identically reproduced, unless one input the same seeds at the begining of the simulation (the seeds are displayed on screen at the begining).
+This feature is important when using on multi-core computers - when launching **eliLaBr** multiple times using the same input, each process will run on a different core, and of course it will be launched at a slightly different time, thus the results of each process will be statistically different, allowing the user to add the simulation results of each simulation on different processor core into a single sum result.

   ## 1 - GEOMETRY DEFINITION